Significant Accomplishments and Discoveries

-Frederick Mohs, MD develops a surgical technique to remove external tumors such as mouth, lip and skin cancer.
+Frederic Mohs, MD develops a surgical technique to remove external tumors such as mouth, lip and skin cancer.
 Mohs Micrographic Surgery relies on careful small dissections instead of the gross removal of tissue, allowing surgeons to work precisely, sparing normal tissue.

 The UW's first formal foray into cancer research came in 1936 when the University sponsors a conference of American and European investigators.

 In 1939, Harold Rusch, MD shows that a high-fat or high-calorie diet accelerates the production of cancer in mice.

 Harold Rusch identifies the wavelength of ultraviolet light that causes skin cancer.